microsoft/rushstack/heft-plugins/heft-dev-cert-plugin/README.md

 # @rushstack/heft-dev-cert-plugin

-A Heft to manage development certificates for local serve.
+This is a Heft plugin to manage development certificates for local serve.
 Automatically configures webpack-dev-server to use https in serve mode.

 ## Links